 About the farm

 California Street Farm is an urban farm located in Northeast Minneapolis producing fresh, local vegetables for the neighborhood.
 The farm is located on land leased from the owners of the California Building, and was originally founded by Jim Bovino and Jillia Pessenda back in 2012.
-A few different people have grown on the land over the years, and we took over the farm in the spring of 2019.
+A few different people have grown on the land over the years, and the farm was reinvigorated in 2019 by Ashley Thorfinnson and Chris Barth.

-We farm with your health, the health of the soil, and the health of the environment in mind.
-While we are not certified organic we do follow organic growing practices.
-All of our farming is done by hand, we support pollinators and minimize soil disturbance, and we do not use chemical pesticides or chemical fertilizers of any kind.
-We take your safety seriously and have received certification through the U of M's Extension Food Safety Modernization Act produce safety training.
+I farm with your health, the health of the soil, and the health of the environment in mind.
+While I am not certified organic, I do follow organic growing practices.
+All of my farming is done by hand, I support pollinators and minimize soil disturbance, and I do not use chemical pesticides or chemical fertilizers of any kind.

-In 2021, we are excited to grow a diverse variety of vegetables, fruits, and herbs.
-We'll be bringing the following to market this season: arugula, baby kale, basil, beans, beets, bell peppers, cabbage, carrots, celeriac, chard, cherry tomatoes, cilantro, cucumbers, eggplant, fennel, garlic (and scapes), herbs, hot peppers, kale, leeks, little gem lettuce, microgreens, peas, potatoes, radishes, rutabaga, salad mix, scallions, shallots, shishito peppers, spinach, summer squash, sweet potatoes, tomatoes, turnips, watermelons, winter squash, and zucchini.
+In 2022, I'm excited to grow a diverse variety of vegetables, fruits, and herbs.
+I'll be bringing the following to market this season: arugula, baby kale, basil, beans, beets, bell peppers, cabbage, carrots, celeriac, chard, cherry tomatoes, cilantro, cucumbers, eggplant, fennel, herbs, hot peppers, kale, leeks, little gem lettuce, peas, potatoes, radishes, rutabaga, salad mix, scallions, shallots, shishito peppers, spinach, summer squash, sweet potatoes, tomatoes, turnips, watermelons, winter squash, and zucchini.

 Sharing the harvest

-We believe in making good food accessible to all, which is why we have a pay-what-you-can Farm Stand on Monday evenings.
-Additionally, throughout the season we share our extra produce with local families through Every Meal (in partnership with the Dangerous Man Community Garden), Alight, and TC Food Justice.
-If you're a neighborhood organization interested in helping us share our veggies, let us know!
+I believe in making good food accessible to all, which is why I have a pay-what-you-can Farm Stand on Monday evenings.
+Additionally, throughout the season I share our extra produce with local families through Every Meal (in partnership with the Dangerous Man Community Garden) and TC Food Justice.
+If you're a neighborhood organization interested in helping share veggies, let me know!